Trump Plaza drops as planned, now an 8-story pile of rubble

 "The Sands implosion was awesome," he said of the 2007 event in Atlantic City.
 "It was my first one at night, and they had fireworks before and after."

 Woloszyn figures he's seen about 10 implosions so far.
-Two things were different about the Plaza: the building was already taken down to a skeleton, and it was the first time a fundraiser was attached to the event.
+Two things were different about the Plaza's: The building was already taken down to a skeleton, and it was the first time a fundraiser was attached to the event.

-He raised another $1,380 from friends and family for the Boys & Girls Club, and presented the check Wednesday morning, he said.
+He raised an additional $1,380 from friends and family for the Boys & Girls Club and presented the check Wednesday morning, he said.

+ATLANTIC CITY — The former Trump Plaza casino that has been an eyesore for years will be dem…

-James A. Sarkos, acting chief of the Atlantic City Police Department, said the event went off well from a public safety standpoint.
+James A. Sarkos, interim officer-in-charge of the Atlantic City Police Department, said the event went off well from a public safety standpoint.

 Small was so excited about the eyesore of the former Trump Plaza coming down, he said he woke up at 4:13 a.m. and couldn't get back to sleep.

-The mayor said he would like to see a family friendly mixed-use development at the Plaza site to diversify the city away from too much reliance on casinos.
+The mayor said he would like to see a family-friendly mixed-use development at the Plaza site to diversify the city away from over-reliance on casinos.

 "It might not have the danger of debris falling on you, like it did when the Plaza was up," Small said, "but it's still an active construction site."

-In fact, Pacific Ave between Missouri and Mississippi Ave will remained closed for the next four to six weeks due to cleanup, according go the city's Office of Emergency Management.
+In fact, Pacific Ave between Missouri and Mississippi avenues will remained closed for the next four to six weeks due to cleanup, according go the city's Office of Emergency Management.

 The crush of dozens of national and local media outlets covering the implosion was impressive, but Small reminded them what comes later is what really counts.